 The Iowa Golf Association administers and maintains the Herman Sani Scholarship Program.
 Each recipient receives $8,000 ($2,000 per year) over a consecutive four-year period as long as the student is making reasonable academic progress.
-Each year, the recipients and their families are honored at the Herman Sani Scholarship Award Banquet which is held following the conclusion of the first round of the Herman Sani Golf Tournament.
+Each year, the recipients and their families are honored at the Herman Sani Scholarship Award Banquet which is held the day before the first round of the Herman Sani Golf Tournament.

 The Sani Scholarship Selection Committee, made up of nine members and three emeritus members, accepts applications and determines the recipients based on specific criteria.
 Many Sani scholars have gone on to achieve fame in the golf industry.
 The first scholarship was awarded to J.D.
 Turner from Perry, IA in 1958.
 The former Des Moines Golf & Country Club pro is now living in Savannah, GA and has been named one of the top 50 golf instructors by Golf Digest.

 About Herman Sani

 Herman Sani was was the first director of the Iowa Golf Association and served the organization for over 30 years.
 He was a Hyperion member for over 50 years.
 During his tenure, he served for 15 years on the Board of Directors, was Chairman of the Greens Committee for 20 years and served as Club President in 1934.

 In 1936 during the Great Depression, Mr. Sani purchased the Hyperion Field Club for back taxes on the courthouse steps and gave it back to the membership.
 No record exists that he was ever reimbursed for his generosity.